jnz/q3vm/README.md

 Known limitations, bugs, missing features.

- * The Quake III Arena JIT compiler is not added yet.
+ * The Quake III Arena JIT compiler (e.g. for x86) is not added.
- * 16 bit ints are a bit tricky with LCC (op code not supported).
+ * Some 16 bit int operations won't compile with LCC (op code not supported).
  * Static memory allocation support for embedded targets is missing (if you don't want malloc).